-Why is this important?
-If your plant produces a sucker, you know you need to cut it off, because that sucker is not the same as your original.
+If your plant produces a sucker, you know you need to cut it off, because that sucker is not just another branch.
+Suckers are offshoots that were reproduced asexually, also called vegetative reproduction, and sap energy from the main plant.

 - Apple especially types for fruit